 - 3.5.1 The Antonine Wall was not constructed in isolation.
 It was deliberately positioned with reference to the surrounding topography, resources and landscape of central Scotland, notably the southern edge of the valley formed by the Rivers Kelvin and Carron a position that offered the Wall wide-ranging views over the Kilsyth Hills, the Campsie Fells, and Kilpatrick Hills and meant that it too was widely visible in the landscape.
-The 'setting' of the FRE(AW)WHS is predominately well preserved and readily perceptible and it is this relationship with the landscape that is a fundamental part of what makes the WHS so significant and contributes to how it is experienced, understood and appreciated: its outstanding universal value which must be protected. - 3.5.2 The Buffer Zone has been defined to ensure that all proposals for development within it are considered carefully as they may have the potential to affect the WHS; the adjacent environment that it is part of, and which contributes to the character, significance and understanding of the Wall.
+The 'setting' of the FRE(AW)WHS is predominately well preserved and readily perceptible and it is this relationship with the landscape that is a fundamental part of what makes the WHS so significant and contributes to how it is experienced, understood and appreciated: its outstanding universal value which must be protected. - 3.5.2 The Buffer Zone has been defined to protect the immediate setting of the WHS; the adjacent environment that is part of, and contributes to the character, significance and understanding of the Wall.
 The capacity for new development in the Buffer Zone varies significantly along the length of the WHS and while the Council does not seek to prevent any change to the landscape within the Buffer Zone, it is considered essential that new development is effectively accommodated within the landscape and is designed and located to conserve and enhance the setting of the WHS.
-This also applies to developments out with the Buffer Zone that may have an impact by virtue of their scale or visual relationship
+This also applies to developments out with the Buffer Zone that may have an impact by virtue of their scale or visual relationship with the Antonine Wall.